vippsas/access-token-api/vipps-accesstoken-api.md

 retrieve your `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key`
 See
 [the getting started guide](https://github.com/vippsas/vipps-developers/blob/master/vipps-developer-portal-getting-started.md).

+The access token is valid for 24 hours.

 Shortly summarized, you will have to make the following request (`client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` placeholders must be replaced with real values):